Interplay between hysteresis and nonlocality during onset and arrest of flow in granular materials: Nonlocal granular rheology

 In the absence of boundary effects or nonuniformities in the stress ratio $\mu$, the $g$ field becomes spatially uniform and \eqref{eq:NGF2} reduces to the simple dynamical system

 where $F(g;\mu,P)$ is a simple linear function of $g$.
-The steady behavior of the system is then governed by the steady-state solutions $g_\mathrm{loc}$ of \eqref{eq:NGF2_loc}, which we illustrate by the thick lines in Figure \ref{fig:LocalRheology} using arbitrary values for $\mu_\mathrm{s} = 0.25$, $\mu_2$, $b$, and $P$ (the last three are irrelevant for the ensuing discussion).
+The steady behavior of the system is then governed by the steady-state solutions $g_\mathrm{loc}$ of \eqref{eq:NGF2_loc}, which we illustrate by the thick lines in Figure \ref{fig:LocalRheology} using arbitrary values\footnote{We note that the qualitative behavior of the model is independent of its specific parameter values.
+The latter are therefore chosen to be reasonably close to the calibrated values obtained later in Section \ref{sec:CalibrationSimplePlaneShear}, while displaying the hysteretic behavior of the model with enough clarity in Figures \ref{fig:LocalRheology} and \ref{fig:Schema}.} for $\mu_\mathrm{s} = 0.25$, $\mu_2$, $b$, and $P$.

 When $\mu \le \mu_\mathrm{s}$, the function $F(g;\mu,P) < 0$ for all $g \ge 0$ as shown in Figure \ref{fig:LocalRheology}(a), hence \eqref{eq:NGF2_loc} only admits the stable, arrested steady state $g_\mathrm{loc} = 0$, represented by the zero green branch in Figure \ref{fig:LocalRheology}(b).
 When $\mu > \mu_\mathrm{s}$, the linear function $F(g;\mu,P)$ acquires one positive root and $F(g=0;\mu,P) > 0$, which has two consequences.
 First, the arrested steady state becomes unstable, shown by the red branch in Figure \ref{fig:LocalRheology}(b).
 Second, a stable, flowing steady-state solution $g_\mathrm{loc}(\mu) > 0$ emerges, represented by the positive green branch in Figure \ref{fig:LocalRheology}(b).
 Using the flow rule \eqref{eq:NGF1} together with the definition of the inertial number $I$, the flowing and arrested stable solutions can be inverted and expressed as